rickysoo/NewsDigest/README.md

 4. Test connectivity: `./digest test`
 5. Restart services: `./digest restart`

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License

-MIT License - See LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.